ishan-chaudhary/AIS_project/README.md

   Current implementation (16 January 2019) uses a source directory as an input and iterates through all the csv files in that directory.
 Future improvements can allow filtering based on month and zone.
 Additionally, can eventually add a webscraper component.

   Still to do on ingest script:
   - Set up scrape from remote website
-  - set up filters for zones and months
+  - set up automatic filters for zones and months to

   ### Ingest pipelines
-  First we create a new database (in prod it is the "AIS_data" database)m and then build a Post GIS extension.
+  First we create a new database (in prod it is the "AIS_data" database) and then build a Post GIS extension.
 Then we run the python script "ingest_script_prod".
 This script:

   - Creates a connection to the db
   - Drops any existing tables using a custom 'drop_table' function.
 (Note, in prod the actual calls are commented out for safety.)